 Positioning a High Performance Built in BBQ Gas Grill

 Building an Outdoor Kitchen will involve a lot of choices and decisions.
 Because the grill is permanent, the position of the grill is important for looks, functionality, and performance.
-Over the years we have encountered several grills that have been positioned in areas that are unprotected from strong prevailing trade winds that have done damage to the grill and also in extreme cases the structure.
+Over the years we have encountered several grills that have been positioned in areas that are unprotected from strong prevailing trade winds that have done damage to the grill and also in extreme cases the structure or causing the knobs to get so hot it can burn fingers.

 The first consideration that we have when designing the outdoor kitchen is the grill location.
 It is important to ask or know if there is a prevailing trade wind.
 Since we supply a lot of grills to property owners that are located on the water there can be issues with strong winds.
 Wind can disrupt the grills ability to let the heat rise out the back of the grill when it is baking or indirect cooking mode.

-he control panel.
+the control panel.
 All grills are susceptible to this condition and it can cause damage to the electronics, gas valves or even the enclosure.
 You can tell if this condition exists if you are not getting the normal temperatures on the grill hood thermometer or if the control panel is getting warm or hot.
 Less expensive grills with small BTU burners will just blow out the flame, allowing the gas to continue to escape creating an explosive hazard.
-The more expensive grills with high BTU burners will continue to produce heat and can do damage to your grill or even the enclosure below.
+The more expensive grills with high BTU burners will continue to produce heat and can do damage to your grill the enclosure below or create 1st or 2nd degree burns.

 The answer to this condition is to educate our customers and position the grill in a way that minimizes this condition.
 Also, the use of a large non-combustible backsplash behind the grill can also help block the grill from wind damage.